DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/4-value/article.md

 ![bar chart of policy probabilities between 0 and 1, with "horse" at 0.82, everything else at 0.02](img/policy.png)

-It might be somewhat surpising that we're just as likely to choose "truck" as "frog", but that's epsilon-greedy in action - only the best value matters.
+It might be somewhat surprising that we're just as likely to choose "truck" as "frog", but that's epsilon-greedy in action - only the best value matters.

 From now on we'll split and imagine two scenarios.
 One where we follow our greedy policy and pick "horse" and another where we follow the random policy and pick "frog".
 Let's recap our predicted value and see what reward we get: